 When Rose played trios, his nervousness was rarely a problem, unlike in sonatas where he could be overwhelmed by adrenaline and speed up the tempo, especially in the final fugue of Beethoven’s Opus 102 No. 2.
 Istomin was compelled to follow him, while trying to hold back the tempo in order to avoid a disaster.
 This also happened occasionally in the Sonata Op.
 5 No. 2, notably at the Théâtre des Champs-Elysées where Rose precipitated the tempo of the Allegro molto of the first movement and Istomin refused to follow him!
 There were heated discussions backstage after the concert was over to find out who was responsible for the mishap!

-Casals’ shadow was interposed between them when they performed duos.
-After playing so long with Casals, it was difficult for Istomin to collaborate with any other cellist!
-He once told Thornton Trapp that when he played with Rose, their performances were always civilized and knowledgeable, but never ecstatic.
-As for Rose, he sensed Istomin’s reticence and felt even more in competition with Casals, who is already an embarrassing reference for all cellists!
+The shadow of Casals interposed itself between them whenever they performed duos.
+After having played for so long with Casals, it was difficult for Istomin to collaborate with any other cellist!
+He once told Thornton Trapp that when he played with Rose, their performances were invariably civilized and knowledgeable, but never ecstatic.
+As for Rose, he sensed Istomin’s reticence and felt even more acutely a rivalry with Casals, who is already an embarrassing reference for all cellists!

 Rose and Casals